-In SANE's COVID mental health series, Tanya talks about the pandemic's impact on people living with complex mental health issues.
+In SANE's COVID mental health series, SANE counsellor Tanya talks about the pandemic's impact on people living with complex mental health issues.
 She shares her tips on how to care for ourselves and others.

-The COVID crisis is unprecedented.
-And it’s confusing and worrying for all of us – causing increased stress, anxiety and fear in many.
+The COVID crisis is an unprecedented challenge for all of us.
+And if you're finding it confusing and worrying, you're not alone – it has caused increased stress, anxiety and fear for many.

 For people already living with complex mental health issues, the impact of a pandemic like this can be significant.

 Physical and psychological impacts of imposed quarantine, self-isolation, physical distancing and separation from loved ones can exacerbate or trigger the symptoms of mental health issues.